Cancer affects every part of your life. So why only treat the body?

 I'm in remission/have No Evidence of Disease (NED)

 Dealing with cancer doesn’t simply stop when treatment ends.
-Ongoing side effects, regaining health and wellness, and decisions about returning to work are some of the issues faced daily.
-I can assist with these issues and provide support through coaching, journals and workbooks.
+Ongoing side effects, regaining health and wellness, and decisions about returning to work are some of the issues you may be facing.

 04.